ViniciusPradoV/csgo_StatsRec/README.md

 # Installation:

 1. *Only works on MySQL*.
-Copy and paste this on your "databases.cfg" file, it should be located on "server/csgo/addons/sourcemod/configs/databases.cfg"
+Add this database entry to your "databases.cfg" file, it should be located on "server/csgo/addons/sourcemod/configs/databases.cfg"

 ```